schrobby/clip-stitcher/README.md

 ## How it works

 1. **Parse URLs**: Extracts video IDs and timestamps from YouTube URLs
-2. **Download**: Uses yt-dlp to download each video (up to 1080p quality with best audio)
+2. **Download**: Uses yt-dlp to download each video (up to 1080p quality, capped for speed)
-3. **Extract clips**: Uses ffmpeg to extract 30-second segments with high-quality re-encoding
+3. **Extract clips**: Uses ffmpeg to extract 30-second segments with hardware acceleration when available
-4. **Concatenate**: Combines all clips into a single video file with consistent quality
+4. **Concatenate**: Combines all clips into a single video file using stream copying for speed
 5. **Cleanup**: Removes all temporary files

 ## Features

 - ✅ Supports multiple YouTube URL formats
-- ✅ Downloads videos in up to 1080p quality with best available audio
+- ✅ Downloads videos in up to 1080p quality (capped for faster processing)
-- ✅ High-quality video encoding (H.264 with CRF 18 - visually lossless)
+- ✅ Hardware acceleration support (NVIDIA GPUs) with software fallback
-- ✅ High-quality audio encoding (AAC at 192kbps)
+- ✅ Fast processing with ultrafast encoding presets
+- ✅ Stream copying for concatenation (no re-encoding)
+- ✅ Parallel fragment downloads for faster video retrieval
 - ✅ Extracts precise 30-second clips from specified timestamps
 - ✅ Automatic cleanup of temporary files
 - ✅ Progress tracking and error handling